JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Betteredge’s apology was characteristic of the man.

-“Mr. Jennings,” he said, “when you read ROBINSON CRUSOE again (which I strongly recommend you to do), you will find that he never scruples to acknowledge it, when he turns out to have been in the wrong.
+“Mr. Jennings,” he said, “when you read _Robinson Crusoe_ again (which I strongly recommend you to do), you will find that he never scruples to acknowledge it, when he turns out to have been in the wrong.
 Please to consider me, sir, as doing what Robinson Crusoe did, on the present